View the Student Guide to the JD/MBA Program

 This concurrent program will allow students at TJSL to develop the skills needed to become leaders in a number of key industries and give graduates of the program a real competitive edge.
 A key benefit to students in the concurrent JD/MBA program is that they can complete both degrees in a shorter period of time than completing the degrees sequentially.

 Students with a non-business undergraduate degree will spend their first year in the JD program at TJSL and the second year at SDSU.
 Classes will be taken at both institutions the last two years of the programs.
 Each institution grants credit for up to 12 units taken at the other school, thus eliminating at least one semester or more of the time it would normally take to complete these two programs separately.
-A minimum of 30 units and a maximum of 48 units are required for the MBA degree.
-A minimum of 88 units are required for the JD degree.
+The College of Business Administration requires 39-45 units for the MBA degree.
+TJSL requires 89 units for the JD degree.

 SDSU's College of Business Administration is accredited by the Association to Advance Collegiate Schools of Business (AACSB) and offers graduate degree programs leading to the Master of Business Administration degree, Master of Science degree in Business Administration, and Master of Science degree in Accountancy.
-For more information about the College of Business Administration,
+More information about the College of Business Administration.